NewsOur People

 Under SFDR, “sustainability risk” means an environmental, social or governance (“ESG”) event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment.
 The Policy therefore approaches sustainability risk from the perspective of the risk that ESG events might cause a material negative impact on the value of its clients’ investments.

 CIFC is a signatory and advocate of the United Nations Supported Principles for Responsible Investment (“PRI”).
-For reference, the Firm maintains other policies and documentation related to sustainability, including the CIFC Asset Management Corporate Social Responsibility Policy available at www.cifc.com.
+For reference, the Firm maintains other policies and documentation related to sustainability, including the CIFC Asset Management ESG Risk Governance Policy available at www.cifc.com/esg-policy.
 Also, for additional information on PRI please see: http://www.unpri.org/pri/about....

 With respect to sustainability risks, the Policy explains that, as part of CIFC’s broader risk management processes, certain procedures are intended to be implemented to identify, measure, manage, and monitor sustainability risks.
 These processes include, but are not limited to: (i) the review of sustainability risks that are potentially likely to cause a material negative impact on the value of our clients’ investments, should such risks occur; (ii) the measurement of such risks by considering the likelihood of events contemplated by certain risks occurring and the potential severity of impact to the value of the Firm’s clients’ investments should events contemplated by such risks occur; (iii) the holistic integration of sustainability risks into overall risk management processes and the recognition that sustainability risks are, as a group, one of many potential risks that may, depending on the specific investment opportunity, be relevant to a determination of risk; and (iv) the periodic monitoring of existing client portfolios and taking corrective action where necessary and appropriate.